 Typolithography Workshop named for V.V.
 Vorovskii, Moscow

 The Typolithography Workshop named for V.V.
-Vorovskii was named in honor of Vatslav Vatslavovich Vorovskii (1871-1923) who was the head of Gosizdat (State Publishing House) from 1919 until 1921.
+Vorovskii was named in honor of Vatslav Vatslavovich Vorovskii (1871-1923) who was the head of Gosizdat (State Publishing House) from 1919 to 1920.
 After leaving Gosizdat, Vorovskii served as a diplomat for the Soviet Union.
 In 1923, he was assassinated in Lausanne, Switzerland.
-The printer was located in Moscow at 18 Dzerzhinskii Street, a thoroughfare that now has the name Bolshaia Lubianka.
+The printing house bearing his name was located in Moscow at 18 Dzerzhinskii Street, a thoroughfare that later was named Bolshaia Lubianka.

 Koenker, D. (2005).
 Republic of labor: Russian printers and Soviet socialism, 1918-1930.
 Ithaca: Cornell University Press.
 (V.V.
 Vorovskii at Gosizat, cited)

 Kenez, P. (1986).
 The birth of the propaganda state: Soviet methods of mass mobilization, 1917-1929.
 Cambridge: Cambridge Univ.
 Press. (p.
 100, formation of Gosizdat and V.V.
 Vorovskii as director from 1919 to 1920)